Embedding surfaces in 4-manifolds: Introduction

 \subsection{Band characteristic maps}

 We briefly explain how the notion of a map being $b$-characteristic arises in the context of embedding general surfaces.
-Given $F\colon \Sigma\looparrowright M$ as in \cref{convention}, assume that the intersections and self-intersections are paired by a convenient collection of Whitney discs~$\mathcal{W}$.
+Given $F\colon \Sigma\looparrowright M$ as in \cref{convention}, assume that its double points are paired by a convenient collection of Whitney discs~$\mathcal{W}$.
 Then the interiors of the discs in $\mathcal{W}$ could be tubed into spheres in $M$, potentially changing the count~$t$ from \cref{thm:main}.
-The condition that $F^{\twist}$ is \emph{$s$-characteristic}, short for \emph{spherically characteristic} (\cref{def:s-char}), precisely ensures that the count is preserved under this move.
+The condition that $F$ is \emph{$s$-characteristic}, short for \emph{spherically characteristic} (\cref{def:s-char}), precisely ensures that the count is preserved under this move.

-Similarly, consider a band, i.e.\ an annulus or M\"{o}bius band, immersed in $M$ with boundary lying on $F(\Sigma)$ minus the double points, as in Figure~\ref{fig:band-gives-whitney-disc}.
+Similarly, consider a band, i.e.\ an annulus or M\"{o}bius band, immersed in $M$ with boundary lying on $F(\Sigma)$ minus the double points, as in \cref{fig:band-gives-whitney-disc}.
 Then as shown in the figure we may perform a finger move on $F$ along a fibre of the band, creating $F'$ with two new intersections, paired by a new Whitney disc $W_B$ arising from the band $B$ (see~\cref{fig:band-gives-whitney-disc}).
 We call this move the \emph{band fibre finger move} and give further details in \cref{construction:finger-move}.
 Adding $W_B$ to $\mathcal{W}$ might in principle change the count $t$, but the requirement that $F^\twist$ is $b$-characteristic maps ensures it does not.
 In the case that $\Sigma$ has only simply connected components, the boundary of the band is null-homotopic in $\Sigma$, and therefore the band can be closed off by discs to produce either a sphere (from an annulus) or an $\RP$ (from a M\"{o}bius band).
 Thus in this case it suffices to consider $r$-characteristic maps.